Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Results and Discussion

-For further analysis of such magnetic behavior, we compute projected density of states (PDOS) by considering the orbital contributions from individual atoms present in the lattice and shown in Fig.~\ref{fig:BANDS}(b), (d).
-Our results show that the electronic states near the Fermi energy are predominantly derived from $3d$ orbitals of vanadium atoms, thereby indicating vanadium 3d electrons play an important role in governing the low energy electron and spin transport properties.
-Moreover, we found an equal contribution of the integrated states from the opposite spins of two inequivalent vanadium atoms in the lattice (see Fig.~\ref{fig:BANDS}(b), (d)).
-This equivalence of the integrated $V$ $\uparrow$ and $V^{*}$ $\downarrow$ spins confirms complete spin compensation, resulting in zero net magnetization in the system.
-Note that, the $S-3p$ and $Se-4p$ orbitals have negligible contributions to the electronic states near Fermi energy of $V_{2}S_{2}$ and $V_{2}Se_{2}$ systems, respectively.
+The PDOS (Fig.~\ref{fig:BANDS}(a), (b)) shows that electronic states near $E_\mathrm{F}$ are predominantly derived from the $3d$ orbitals of vanadium atoms, confirming that vanadium $3d$ electrons govern the low-energy electron and spin transport properties.
+Contributions from $\mathrm{S}$-$3p$ and $\mathrm{Se}$-$4p$ orbitals are negligible near $E_\mathrm{F}$.
+Crucially, the integrated states from opposite spins of the two inequivalent vanadium sites are equal, confirming complete spin compensation and zero net magnetization — the defining hallmark of altermagnetic order.